idamantium/uncommonplaces-jekyll/faq.md

 ###So, you're not a performance artist?
 Nope.
-[Performance artists](https://en.wikipedia.org/wiki/Performance_art) make aesthetic experiences where, more often than not, they are the instigator, the reason for the work, and the focus of the audience's attention (think: Marina Abramović).
+[Performance artists](https://en.wikipedia.org/wiki/Performance_art) make aesthetic experiences where, more often than not, they are the instigator, the reason for the work, and the focus of the audience's attention (think: Marina Abramović or David Blaine).
 If you insist on throwing me in an art bucket, [social practice](https://en.wikipedia.org/wiki/Social_practice_(art)) would be more accurate.
 I care about the relational, not the performative.

 ###What's caught your attention at the moment?